vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 ---
 - Brandish a gun and make a threat.
 - Run at someone and yell.
+- Ezra pulls out a bottle from a bag.
+You hear a lighter click.
 - Reveal their nature: Ezra is desperate and panicked.
 Damon is cold and dangerous.
 Luca is rational and friendly.
 Joe is a klutz, but loyal.